 When the flow stops, move your body a little to ensure the bladder is completely empty.
 Slowly remove the catheter.
 You may find a little more urine escapes as you do so - this is normal.

-Dispose of the catheter by placing it back into the foil pouch before putting it with your household rubbish.
+Dispose of SensaCath by placing it back into the foil pouch before putting it with your household rubbish.
 Do NOT flush it down the toilet.
-Wash your hands and you're done!
+Wash your hands and you are done.